The facts about constipation

 When constipation points to a more serious problem

-Even though poor diet and a lack of exercise are two of the most common contributors to constipation, an underlying medical cause may require attention to help resolve constipation.
+Even though an unhealthy diet and a lack of exercise are two of the most common contributors to constipation, an underlying medical cause may require attention to help resolve constipation.
 If you are eating enough fiber and water and exercising regularly, and you're not taking any medications that may cause constipation, see your HCP to help determine what may be causing your symptoms.

 Some of the medical conditions that may contribute to constipation include the following: